truenas/documentation/content/SCALE/GettingStarted/MigratingFromCORE.md

 ![SCALESidegradeReboot](/images/SCALE/SidegradeRestart.png  "Reboot to Finish")

 {{< /tab >}}
-{{< tab "SCALE CLI Commands" >}}
+{{< /tabs >}}

+## Parallel SCALE CLI Commands

 The following CLI commands are available after migrating from CORE to SCALE.
 The CORE equivalent CLI command is provided for reference.
+These commands are intended for diagnostic use.
+Making configuration changes using the SCALE OS CLI is not recommended.

 | CORE CLI Comand | SCALE CLI Command | Description |
 |-----------------|-------------------|-------------|